 In figure 4, all projects that are in PCI scope are grouped within a single folder to isolate at the folder level.
 The PCI-scoped folder contains the CDE and another project that contains shared services.
 When you implement a similar resource hierarchy, the PCI scoped folder forms a logical root of your PCI compliance scope.
 By ensuring that only designated users have access to this folder and its projects, you can exclude other folders, projects, and resources in your hierarchy from your assessment scope.

 When you grant users access to only the folders and projects they require on an as-needed basis, you ensure that only designated users have access to your in-scope components.
-This supports PCI DSS requirements 7.1 and 7.2, and others.
+This supports PCI DSS requirements 7.1 and 7.2 (PDF), and others.
 To make sure that permissions for the parent Organization and folders are set appropriately, understand the implications of policy inheritance.
-To support PCI DSS requirement 8.3.1, make sure to enforce multi-factor authentication (MFA) for designated users, and see the PCI DSS supplement on guidance for multi-factor authentication.
+To support PCI DSS requirement 8.3.1, make sure to enforce multi-factor authentication (MFA) for designated users, and see the PCI DSS supplement on guidance for multi-factor authentication (PDF).
 In order to enforce compliance in your resource hierarchy, make sure that you understand how to set Organization policy constraints.
 These constraints support continuous compliance and can help protect your trusted environments from privilege escalation.

 As with all PCI compliance, adequate logging and monitoring of your environment and its scoped components are required to establish a clear scope boundary.
 The resource hierarchy is inextricably linked with identity and access management, and effective logging, auditing, and monitoring of user actions is necessary to enforce and maintain separation.